logo

 Abstract

-The ability of plants to thrive in extraterrestrial environments using in-situ resources determines the extent to which they can enhance human life support on other worlds.
-Using samples from Apollo 11, 12, and 17, this study shows that *Arabidopsis thaliana* germinates and grows in diverse lunar regoliths.
-However, growth was challenging; plants were slow to develop and exhibited severe stress morphologies.
-Gene expression analysis revealed ionic stresses similar to plant responses to salt, metals, and reactive oxygen species.
-While lunar regolith can be useful for plant production in lunar habitats, it's not a benign substrate.
-Further research is needed to understand and mitigate the plant-regolith interaction for efficient use of lunar regolith in life support systems.
+The extent to which plants can enhance human life support on other worlds depends on the ability of plants to thrive in extraterrestrial environments using in-situ resources.
+Using samples from Apollo 11, 12, and 17, we show that the terrestrial plant Arabidopsis thaliana germinates and grows in diverse lunar regoliths.
+However, our results show that growth is challenging; the lunar regolith plants were slow to develop and many showed severe stress morphologies.
+Moreover, all plants grown in lunar soils differentially expressed genes indicating ionic stresses, similar to plant reactions to salt, metal and reactive oxygen species.
+Therefore, although in situ lunar regoliths can be useful for plant production in lunar habitats, they are not benign substrates.
+The interaction between plants and lunar regolith will need to be further elucidated, and likely mitigated, to best enable efficient use of lunar regolith for life support within lunar stations.

 Publisher